KevinColemanInc/KevinColemanInc.github.io/about.md

 ## Who am I?

-Ruby on Rails developer at Spark Start.
-Author of Atlanta Startup Jobs.
+Software Engineer at Spark Start.
+I code in Python, Ruby, and Javascript.

 ## Are you avaliable for consulting?